Looking for the best hot springs near Las Vegas? Check out our guide to the Arizona Hot Springs hike.

 At this point, you can see the source of the hot spring pouring out of the rocks.
 The first spring, which is the hottest, is roughly 110°F. If that’s too hot or crowded, you can try the following two pools that get cooler and cooler.
 The first two pools are smaller than the last pool and vary from knee to waist-deep.
 Even if you don’t plan on soaking, you still have to walk through the pools to continue on the trail.

-When you’re ready to leave, there is a 20 foot, 18 rung ladder that you need to climb down to head down to the beach or White Rock Canyon trail.
+When you’re ready to leave, there is a 20-foot, 18-rung ladder you need to climb down to head down to the beach or White Rock Canyon trail.
 You can also head back out the way you came.

 Local Tip: We highly recommend water shoes or hiking sandals.
 Not only are you unsure if there is anything sharp in the bottom of the pools, but it makes it easier to navigate the uneven terrain.
 Jacob loves these, and they even dried as we walked back to the car.